 The preparation of our students results not only from the breadth of our course offerings, but also from our determination to maintain our class sizes at a level that encourages you to get to know your professors on an individual basis.
 Aside from our course on American constitutional development, which is required of almost all Baylor undergraduates, our classes generally run from fewer than twenty students to about twice that.

 Prospective undergraduates who wish to major in Political Science or International Studies at Baylor should begin by consulting the Baylor University Admissions Website.
-To visit Baylor's campus, follow this link to .
-If you are a prospective undergraduate student, you may want to participate in one of Baylor's "Premiere Events."
-These are opportunities for prospective students and parents to meet with Baylor faculty, staff and students, and ask questions about life at Baylor.
-Events are held in the fall, winter and spring for high school and transfer students.
-A premiere event is a great time to get answers to your questions.
-Or if you simply wish to speak with someone in the Political Science Department, do not hesitate to contact us.
+If you are a prospective undergraduate student, you may want to plan a Campus Visit.
+There are multiple opportunities for prospective students and parents to meet with Baylor faculty, staff and students, and ask questions about life at Baylor.

 Dr. Jerold L. Waltman, the R.W.
 Morrison Professor of Political Science in the Department of Political Science highlights the many career directions a student could take with a degree in political science and describes areas of study within the program.
 Political Science (MP3 11:28)